Identifying Black Holes Through Space Telescopes and Deep Learning: ENSEMBLE MODEL FOR DETECTION AND RECOGNITION

 \subsubsection{Black hole detection model}

 The YOLO v5, v7 and v8 \cite{yolov5, yolov7, yolov8} were trained and tested on the simulated datasets, and YOLOv5 has the best performance in terms of mAP, F$_1$ score and speed.
 While the YOLO model is a popular tool for object detection, its application in astrophysics is limited.
-YOLO uses bounding boxes to locate objects, which is incompatible with circle-based celestial bodies.
-To address this gap, we have made enhancements to the YOLO backend and got a model that is specialized in detecting circle-shaped celestial bodies for astronomical applications.
+For example, it uses bounding boxes to locate objects, which is incompatible with circle-based celestial bodies.
+To address this gap, we have made enhancements to the YOLO backend and developed a specialized model for detecting circle-shaped celestial bodies for astronomical applications.
 The computational resources are conserved and accuracy is enhanced by reducing the parameter space to three dimensions (x, y, and radius) compared to the traditional bounding boxes' four dimensions (x, y, width and height).
 Furthermore, the inherent rotational symmetry of circles ensures consistent results regardless of orientation changes, which is a critical aspect of astronomical observations, such as luminosity calculations.
 Additionally, the channels of the convolutional kernel have been reduced to handle monochrome imagery, alleviating computational stress.
-The loss function is changed to circular Intersection over Union (IoU) calculation instead of rectangular to align with the model's focus on circle detection, as explained in the Appendix,
+The loss function is changed to circular Intersection over Union (IoU) calculation instead of rectangular to align with the model's focus on circle detection, as explained in the Appendix.

-The metrics used in this paper are as follows: \textbf{Precision} is calculated as the ratio of true positives (TP, instances correctly identified as positive) to the sum of TP and false positives (FP, instances incorrectly identified as positive). \textbf{Recall} is calculated as the ratio of TP to the sum of TP and false negatives (FN, instances incorrectly identified as negative),
+The metrics used in this paper are {listed in Table.~\ref{tab:metric_description}, and the details are} as follows: \textbf{Precision} is calculated as the ratio of true positives (TP, instances correctly identified as positive) to the sum of TP and false positives (FP, instances incorrectly identified as positive). \textbf{Recall} is calculated as the ratio of TP to the sum of TP and false negatives (FN, instances incorrectly identified as negative),